Matthieu-LAURENT39/LifeSignal/README.md

 # 🪦 LifeSignal – ETHGlobal Hackathon Submission

 **What happens to your digital legacy when you’re gone?**
-Our project brings inheritance to Web3 by creating a secure, decentralized, and privacy-preserving system to transfer sensitive data to loved ones in the event of death – no lawyers, no third parties, no spooky séances.
+Our project brings secured inheritance to Web3 by creating a secure, decentralized, and privacy-preserving system to transfer sensitive data to loved ones in the event of death – no lawyers, no third parties, no spooky séances.

 ---